Aoibhinn/CI-MS5-PinkAccessories/README.md

 <br>

 # Media
-- Product information, news (images) was taken from
+- Product information, news (images) was taken from https://www.pinkaccessories.ie/

+# Acknowledgement
+Thank you to my mother who is the owner of Pink Accessories and worked with me to create a website for her business.